 Cell Ranger6.4 (latest), printed on 09/21/2023

-Loupe Cell Browser files are self contained, so if you want to share a dataset
+Loupe Browser files are self-contained, so if you want to share a dataset

 To export the lists of genes you have created in the Gene Expression sidebar, click on the three dots (More Options) button atop the sidebar and select 'Export Lists' from the popup menu.
 You can import these lists into another dataset to quickly identify cell subtypes.